SBA to wall off $10 billion for community development organizations

 Although the loans have reached millions of businesses, the program has been dogged by questions of fairness.
 In the initial $349 billion round of funding, large businesses and other well-financed organizations continually availed themselves of small-business loans, prompting the SBA to change its rules.

-And the SBA’s inspector general concluded that the SBA did not direct private lenders to prioritize minority- and female-owned businesses when they rushed to implement the program.
-The SBA’s failure to offer guidance to private lenders on the matter may have cause underserved communities to miss out on receiving a fair share of loans, the IG concluded.
+And the SBA’s inspector general concluded the SBA did not direct private lenders to prioritize minority- and female-owned businesses when they rushed to implement the program.
+The SBA’s failure to offer guidance to private lenders on the matter may have cause underserved communities to miss out on receiving a fair share of loans, the inspector general concluded.

-The loan program still does not include any quotas or set-asides specifically for minority-owned lenders, although the SBA reports that billions of dollars have flowed through those organizations anyway.
+The loan program still does not include any quotas or set-asides specifically for minority-owned lenders, although the SBA reports that billions of dollars have flowed through those organizations.

-As of May 23, the SBA reported that minority-owned lenders had processed about 105,000 loans, adding up to approximately $10.1 billion, roughly 2 percent of the total Paycheck Protection Program funding.
-Community Development Financial Organizations have processed about $7.2 billion in PPP loans, according to the SBA.
+As of Saturday, the SBA reported, minority-owned lenders had processed about 105,000 loans, adding up to approximately $10.1 billion, roughly 2 percent of the total Paycheck Protection Program funding.
+CDFIs have processed about $7.2 billion in the small-business loans, according to the SBA.